 A standout feature is a saddle that is world-class competition level and offers the sort of comfort you’d expect from a brand like Echelon.
 Another well-thought-out feature is the adjustment knob for the magnetic resistance, which comes with superior indexing, making it easy to see and remember your previous ride setting.

 The handlebars are ergonomically designed and are referred to as an “aero handlebar system.”
-With a nice mount that lets you attach your device securely, two water bottle holders, and precise build quality, this bike is well worth the money.
+With a nice mount that lets you attach your device securely, two water bottle holders, and precise build quality, this

 Another outstanding feature is the ability for cycling instructors to change or modify your workouts by remote control.
 This is great because it lets you concentrate on the training itself instead of fiddling around with the control buttons.